aneesh-joshi/Similarity-Learning-Evaluation-Scripts/Report.md

 As such, Similarity Learning does not require Neural Networks (tf-idf and other such sentence representations can work as well).
 However, with the recent domination of Deep Learning in NLP, newer models have been performing the best on Similarity Learning tasks.

-The idea of finding similarities can be used in the following ways [1]:<br/>
+The idea of finding similarities can be used in the following ways :<br/>
 **1. Regresssion Similarity Learning:** given `document1` and `document2` we need a `similiarity measure` as a float value.

 **2. Classification Similarity Learning:** given `document1` and `document2` we need to classify them as similar or disimilar

 **3. Ranking Similarity Learning:** given `document`, `similar-document` and `disimilar-document`, we want to learn a `similarity_function` such that `similarity_function(document, similar-document)  > similarity_function(document, disimilar-document)`

-**4. Locality Sensitivity Hashing:** hashes input items so that similar items map to the same "buckets" in memory with high probability.

 <br/>Usually, the similarity can be measures like: